The Regenerative Medicine program has transitioned from Common Fund support. For more information, please visit https://commonfund.nih.gov/stemcells.

 Induced pluripotent stem cells (iPSCs) technology is transforming biological research.
 IPSCs behave like embryonic stem cells and have the potential to become any cell type of the human body.
 IPSCs can be used as a tool to study human diseases, for drug discovery, and to develop cell therapies.
 However, there are limitations that hinder application of iPSCs in research and in the clinic including the lack of well-defined methods required to generate quality, mature cell types derived from iPSCs.

-The goal of the NIH Common Fund Regenerative Medicine Program’s (RMP) Stem Cell Translation Laboratory (SCTL) at The National Center for Advancing Translational Sciences (NCATS) was to harness the potential of iPSCs by creating technology to move closer to clinical application for drug discovery and regenerative medicine.
-Through a multidisciplinary, collaborative approach, NCATS’ SCTL scientists worked to overcome the technical hurdles in iPSC technology by:
+The goal of the NIH Common Fund Regenerative Medicine Program’s (RMP) Stem Cell Translation Laboratory (SCTL) at The National Center for Advancing Translational Sciences (NCATS) is to harness the potential of iPSCs by creating technology to move closer to clinical application for drug discovery and regenerative medicine.
+Through a multidisciplinary, collaborative approach, NCATS’ SCTL scientists will do the following to overcome the technical hurdles in iPSC technology:

-• Establishing detailed quality control (QC) standards to define pluripotency and differentiated cell types;
+• Establish detailed quality control (QC) standards to define pluripotency and differentiated cell types;

-• Developing standardized methods for producing mature cells from iPSCs that meet QC and reproducibility standards; and
+• Develop standardized methods for producing mature cells from iPSCs that meet QC and reproducibility standards; and

-• Discovering small molecule reagents to replace expensive recombinant proteins, xenogenic material, and undefined media components in cell differentiation protocols.
+• Discover, validate, and disseminate small molecule reagents to replace expensive recombinant proteins, xenogenic material, and undefined media components in cell differentiation protocols.

 SCTL Collaborations

-SCTL collaborated with investigators to address technological hurdles impeding the transition of iPSC research from bench to bedside.
-The collaborations aimed to develop efficient and standardized protocols to produce specific cell types from iPSCs.
-SCTL will continue to work with collaborators to aid in developing these protocols and use their state-of-the art equipment such as:
+SCTL is collaborating with investigators to address technological hurdles impeding the transition of iPSC research from bench to bedside.
+The collaborations aim to develop efficient and standardized protocols to produce specific cell types from iPSCs.
+To aid in developing these protocols, SCTL staff will use their state-of-the art equipment such as:

 • Quantitative, high-throughput, small molecule screening